ireflux/snow/content/post/learn-spring-framework.md

 __原文链接:__ http://springtutorials.com/spring-tutorial-1/

 > A simple question for you before I begin:
->
 > Can you count from 1 to 20?
->
 > Here, Let me help you.
 Go ahead and read it out loud.
->
 > One.
 Two.
 Three.
 Four.
 Five.
 Six.
 Seven.
 Eight.
 Nine.
 Ten.
-> Eleven.
+Eleven.
 Twelve.
 Thirteen.
 Fourteen.
 Fifteen.
 Sixteen.
 Seventeen.
 Eighteen.
 Nineteen.
 Twenty.
->
 > Do you see any pattern in the numbers above?
 Anything that rhymes with the words or the way you count them?
->
 > Some of these end with ‘teen’ in them but is there anything else?
->
 > Unlearn everything you know about numbers and see if you can spot anything that will help you see it?
->
 > (Hint: There is none)
->
 > My daughter was 3 (she is 7 now) when she had to go through this exercise and she found it very challenging.
->
 > I think she was 4 when she started to count a little more…
->
 > Twenty One.
 Twenty Two.
 Twenty Three.
 Twenty Four.
 Twenty Five.
 Twenty Six.
 Twenty Seven.
 Twenty Eight.
 Twenty Nine.
 Thirty.
->
 > Did she see any pattern now?
 Of course, she did.
 ‘Twenty‘ seemed to show up everywhere.
->
 > Counting from thirty to forty was not any different now.
 She was over the learning curve and needed few corrections here and there.
->
 > She spent almost a full year learning to count from 1 to 20.
-> But she spent only a few months going from 20 to 100.
+But she spent only a few months going from 20 to 100.
->
 > Let me clarify this.
 Counting from 1 to 20 is the hardest thing you can do.
->
 > There is no pattern here.
->
 > You have to learn it the hard way.
 Get over this curve and life becomes easier.
->
 > Take that as a big lesson in life.
 Start anything and you have to go through the grind.
 Once you are past the initial struggle, things get easier.
->
 > Can you predict what I am going to say next:
->
 > Learning Spring Framework (or anything new) is no different from learning to count.
->
 > It is challenging at first but becomes easier as you progress.
 You will make mistakes.
 We all do.
 Have some patience.
->
 > As a kid, It took me a while to learn the colors of the rainbow in its correct order.
 And then my best friend gave me a pattern – ROYGBIV or VIBGYOR.
 I still remember it decades later.
->
 > As a Spring Developer, you want to learn why things work the way they work.
 The syntax, the annotations, the examples will become easier to understand that way.
 A pattern will emerge sooner or later from the initial randomness.
->
 > It is worth the effort to go through this randomness.
 A good foundation is the core of any learning.
 Find your own randomness.

 ### Building a RESTful Web Service

-**UPDATE:** 初学的时候不懂，感觉有点奇怪，原来这是Spring boot里的内容 =。=

-UPDATE(2018.12.28)：现在再回过头来看，纯粹达到会使用的话也没那么复杂，真是难了不会，会了不难，原本想要做成一个学习系列，用来督促学习的，现在看来当初的计划也失败了，就这样结束吧。

-哦对了，下文基本上是官方文档的英译中。嗯，就这样吧。

 源文档：https://spring.io/guides/gs/rest-service/